Realmlist/IT-Infrastructure-Lessons/1. Intro to IT infrastructure/README.md

 - Definition of networking and network architecture

-- Types of networks (LAN, WAN, Wi-Fi)
+- Types of networks

-- Network protocols (TCP/IP, DNS, DHCP)
+- Most common network protocols

 - Introduction to routers, switches, and firewalls